nrwl/nx/docs/shared/guides/define-environment-variables.md

 into the current process for the ones it can find.
 If it finds a variable that has already been loaded into the process, it will ignore it.
 It does this for two reasons:

-1. Developers can't accidentally overwrite important system level variables (like `NODE_ENV`)
+1. Protects important system-level variables, such as `NODE_ENV`, from being accidentally overwritten by developers.
-2. Allows developers to create `.env.local` or `.local.env` files for their local environment and override any project defaults set in `.env`
+2. Enables the creation of `.env.local` or `.local.env` files for local environments, which can override project defaults set in `.env`.
+3. Supports the use of `.env.[environment-name]` or `.[environment-name].env` files to manage environment-specific configurations.
+If `-e [environment-name]` is not passed when the `nx` command is run, `[environment-name]` will default to `local`.
-3. Allows developers to create target specific `.env.[target-name]` or `.[target-name].env` to overwrite environment variables for specific targets.
-For instance, you could increase the memory use for node processes only for build targets by setting `NODE_OPTIONS=--max-old-space-size=4096` in `.build.env`
+4. Allows developers to create target specific `.env.[target-name]` or `.[target-name].env` files to overwrite environment variables for specific targets.
+For instance, you could increase the memory use for node processes only for build targets by setting `NODE_OPTIONS=--max-old-space-size=4096` in `.build.env`.

 For example:

 1. `apps/my-app/.env.local` contains `NX_API_URL=http://localhost:3333`
 2. `apps/my-app/.env` contains `NX_API_URL=https://api.example.com`
 3. Nx will first load the variables from `apps/my-app/.env.local` into the process.
 When it tries to load the variables from `apps/my-app/.env`, it will notice that `NX_API_URL` already exists, so it will ignore it.

 We recommend nesting your **app** specific `env` files in `apps/your-app`, and creating workspace/root level `env` files for workspace-specific settings (like the [Nx Cloud token](/core-features/share-your-cache)).